We encourage staff and students to travel as sustainably as possible. There are a number of ways to reduce the impact of your travel.

 Metrolink is offering University of Salford employees a 10% discount off the price of an annual season ticket.
 An annual season ticket not only saves you time and money but also provides unlimited travel between two chosen stops on weekdays and weekends.
 No more queuing to buy tickets - a season ticket can be used as many times as you like for work or leisure.

-Please see the terms and conditions and details of how to apply at the Finance Department web pages.
+Please see the terms and conditions and details of how to apply on My Salford.

 The University benefits from excellent rail links as Salford Crescent station is located between the Peel Park and Frederick Road campuses.
 For For information about the accessibility of Salford Crescent Station please visit our partner disabledGO.